 - By tour: book here your guided tour from Brussels to Leuven

-If you want to visit a large city by a day trip from Brussels, Antwerp is the place to go!
+If you want to visit a large city on a day trip from Brussels, Antwerp is the place to go!
 I love visiting Antwerp for many reasons.

 First, it has a very lively atmosphere and despite its large size, it managed to preserve the feeling of a small town.